kadavilrahul/install_wordpress_on_lamp/README.md

 - **Cloud Storage Integration** - Rclone support for Google Drive and other cloud providers
 - **Redis Caching** - Performance optimization with Redis cache configuration
 - **Troubleshooting Tools** - Comprehensive diagnostic and repair utilities
+- **Modular Architecture** - Organized folder structure with dedicated run.sh for each component

 ## Configuration